-12.4 The policy has a significant positive effect on the transport objective because this area is located so close to the town centre, as well as several positive effects on other objectives, but has a negative effect on the heritage objective because of the potential impact upon the adjacent Eastwood Conservation Area.
+12.4 The policy has a significant positive effect on the transport objective because it is accessible this area is located so close to the town centre, and as well as several minor positive effects on other objectives,; but has a negative effect on the heritage objective because of the potential impact upon the adjacent Eastwood Conservation Area. a potentially very minor negative effect on the economic structure objective because it may be a constraint on the excluded development types.

-= Primary Frontage Edge of Centre A1 Retail District Centre المالم 中中只 © Crown copyright and database rights 2017.
-Ordnance Survey 2 B لئ ď
+Playing Fle = Primary Frontage Edge of Centre A1 Retail District Centre © Crown copyright and database rights 2017, Ordnance Survey V B ហ្វី 伍

-Map 29: Eastwood District Centre and edge-of-centre A1 retail allocation
+Map 2935: Eastwood District Centre and edge-of-centre A1 retail allocation